 If you have a "W" code, and your cushion covers are removable, launder according to the manufacturer's instructions, or gently in cold water.
 Hang to dry, and brush to restore.
 If your cushions aren't removable, start by using a small amount of soapy water, brushing the spot with a stiff-bristled brush as it dries.
 Move on to an upholstery cleaner, if necessary.

-Once you've gotten your microfiber sofa clean, treat it with a spray-on fabric protector to keep it that way longer.
-Protection length varies, based on use and care.
+Once you've cleaned your microfiber sofa, treat it with a spray-on fabric protector to keep spot-free for longer.
+Protection length varies based on use and care.
 Apply a protectant product according to manufacturer's instructions.